UniMath/agda-unimath/src/real-numbers/strict-inequality-real-numbers.lagda.md

           ( y<z))
 ```

-### The canonical map from rationals to reals preserves strict inequality
+### The canonical map from rationals to reals preserves and reflects strict inequality

 ```agda
 module _